How we work

 between "we use Jira" and "Jira tracks the actual work."
 This

-grown but velocity hasn't scaled with headcount.
-Meetings have
+has grown but velocity hasn't scaled with headcount.
+Meetings

-multiplied to coordinate work that used to coordinate itself,
+have multiplied to coordinate work that used to coordinate

-there are more hand-offs between teams than there were a year
+itself, there are more hand-offs between teams than there were

-ago, and senior engineers are spending more time in process
+a year ago, and senior engineers are spending more time in

-than in code.
-The block is rarely engineering complexity at
+process than in code.
+The block is rarely engineering

 The work starts with observation: sitting in on standups,